zidaneho/help-nav/README.md

 ## Troubleshooting

+**"Configure Claude API" warning in popup?**
+- You haven't set up your Claude API key yet
+- Click the warning or go to Settings
+- Get API key from [console.anthropic.com](https://console.anthropic.com/)
+- Paste it in the "Claude AI Configuration" section and save
+- **Spotlight requires Claude to understand commands**

+**Commands not being understood?**
+- Check that Claude API key is configured in Settings
+- Check browser console (F12) → Service Worker for Claude API errors
+- Verify you have an active internet connection
+- Make sure you're on a regular webpage (not chrome:// pages)
+- Check Claude API usage/quota at console.anthropic.com

 **Spotlight panel not appearing?**
 - Make sure you're on a regular webpage (not chrome:// or extension pages)
 - Try refreshing the page after installing the extension